Give Us a Call 309-634-1983

 Who benefits from this?
 Who are your residents?

-• The Housing shelter and transitional programs at My Sister’s House are for women that have experienced domestic violence or are facing homelessness currently around Washington, IL.
-We do not have a particular jurisdiction of service but welcome applications from individuals outside Tazewell County that come from around the Midwest.
+• The Housing shelter and transitional programs at My Sister’s House are for women who have experienced domestic violence or are facing homelessness currently around Washington, IL.
+We do not have a particular jurisdiction of service but welcome applications from individuals outside Tazewell County who come from around the Midwest.

 Safe Shelter Program for Single Moms